Rules for Cropping Photos – The Top 5 Tips the Pros Use When Cropping in Lightroom!

 Much of this can be handled in the original composition when you take the photo.
 If you have the time to properly compose your shot and get all the details lined up before you click the shutter, then you’re ahead of the game.
 If not, no worries.
-You can still make some adjustments when you’re cropping your photo in post-production to get just the look you’re after.
+Follow a few rules for cropping in Lightroom when you’re in post production to get just the look you desire.
 So, here are my five best tips for cropping your photographs like a professional!

 1 – Use the Rule of Thirds

-When we’re small, we’re taught to center objects when we create art.
+When we’re small, we learn to center objects when we create art.
 I don’t know why – maybe so we have enough space to add stuff on the sides.
-Not really sure, and I didn’t feel like researching all of that, so let’s just say it is what it is.
+Maybe because the subject should take center stage?
+I mean – it works that way in the theater, right?
+The star craves that front and center position!
+I’m not really sure about al of that, and I didn’t feel like researching it, so let’s say it is what it is.
 But today, I’m going to challenge that long-time belief.
 Not everything needs to be centered.
-In fact, in photography composition, you will find that there is almost always a better way to compose your shots than plopping the subject directly in the center.
+In fact, in photography, you will find that there is almost always a better way to compose your shots than plopping the subject directly in the front and center.

 The rule of thirds is a great place to start, and it’s super simple!
 Imagine drawing a tic-tac-toe board over your image.
 Now picture where the lines intersect.
 These are the sweet spots in your photo and where the viewer’s eye naturally wants to go.
 Line up your focal point(s) at one or two of those intersections, and voila!
 You’ve taken your first step to produce a rockin’ crop!

-This is as good a time as ever to mention that when you are taking your photo, be sure and leave a bit of extra space around your subject so you can make these kinds of adjustments with a little room to spare.
+Now is as good a time as ever to mention that when you are taking your photo, be sure and leave a bit of extra space around your subject so you can make these kinds of adjustments with a bit of room to spare.

 Did you see anything else amiss with the first crop above?
 If you did, good for you!
 If not, you’re about to, and beware – once you’ve seen it, you’ll never un-see it again!!!!

-Now that you understand the rule of thirds let’s talk about the importance of arms, legs, ears, feet, and fingers!
-Even the best thirds alignment loses something when you lose a limb.
+Now that you understand the rule of thirds, let’s talk about the importance of arms, legs, ears, feet, and fingers in portrait photography!
+One of my favorite rules for cropping portraits is not to cut limbs off of people.
+In post-processing, even the best thirds alignment loses something when you lose a limb.
 Did you notice our subject’s missing foot above?
 Look again!
 It looks painful, doesn’t it!?

 See how including the entire person in the shot pleases the eye?
 But don’t export too quickly!
-You are not quite finished cropping your photo.
-Do you see anything else amiss with the full crop?
+You haven’t finished cropping your photo yet!
+Do you see anything else amiss with the crop?
 If you do, good for you!
 If not, you’re about to see another oopsie, and it’s only fair to warn you again – once you see it, you’ll never un-see it again!!!!

 3– Straighten Your Horizon!!!!

 You’re about to learn something about me.
-I am a wee bit OCD when it comes to this next item.
+I am a wee bit OCD when it comes to this rule for cropping photos.
 One of the first things that will drive me batty and ruin an image entirely for me is a crooked horizon!
 It’s a pretty simple fix that all too many beginning photographers (and even some more seasoned) miss.
-If your image has a horizon line in it, then it should be straight.
+If your landscape photography image has a horizon line in it, then it should be straight, even if you have a person and their full body in the image.
 That’s it.
-There are tools a-plenty in your editing software to make it right.
+There are tools a-plenty when you’re cropping in Lightroom to make it right.
+Straightening the horizon is quick and straightforward.
 Just do it.
 Straighten it.

-I might be a bit harsh about that rule, but it is sooooo important if you want to be taken seriously even as a hobby photographer.
-Now let me tell you how to do it.
-When in Lightroom, scroll down on the Develop menu to the section entitled Transform.
+I might be a bit harsh about that rule, but it is sooooo important if you want to be taken seriously, even as a hobby photographer.
+Now let me tell you how to do it when you’re cropping in Lightroom.
+Scroll down on the Develop menu to the section entitled Transform.
 Click the triangle to the right to drop down the menu.
 Click on the Level button and see what happens.
 It’s amazing!
-It’s a smart feature and works almost every time.
+This straighten tool is a handy feature and works almost every time.

 In the odd event that it doesn’t work quite right, you can use the Transform sliders to rotate the image until the horizon is level.
 If this is your first time using the Transform tool, go ahead and experiment with the buttons in there to see what it does with your image.